Neighborhood Contrastive Learning for Scientific Document Representations with Citation Embeddings: Negative Results

-\paragraph{K-Means Cluster for Easy Negatives} Easy negatives are supposed to be far away from the query.
+Easy negatives are supposed to be far away from the query.
 Random sampling from a large corpus ensures this as our results show.
 As an alternative approach, we tried k-means clustering whereby we selected easy negatives from the centroid that has a given distance to the query's centroid.
 However, this decreased the performance.